-When services are subject to VAT, the foreign provider must designate a local fiscal representative for the payment of VAT.
+When services are subject to VAT, foreign providers must designate a local fiscal representative for the payment of VAT.
 If not, the Senegalese debtor has to pay the VAT on behalf of the foreign provider.

 No bank account is required in Senegal.